What are dense breasts?

 All breasts contain glandular tissue, consisting of the milk-producing TDLUs (terminal ductal lobular units) and major lactiferous ducts, fibrous tissue, and fat.
 Glandular and fibrous tissue (referred to as “fibroglandular” tissue) absorb x-rays and therefore show up white on a mammogram and are “radiodense” or simply “dense”.
 Fatty tissue allows more x-rays to penetrate and therefore shows up as dark gray (“radiolucent”) on a mammogram.
 No two women’s breasts are the same because each contains a unique mix of fatty and dense tissue.
 Some women’s breasts are almost all fatty, whereas others have varying proportions of fatty and fibroglandular tissue.
 As a woman ages, the proportion of fatty tissue gradually increases, so that by the age of 70 approximately 80% of all women will have mostly fatty breasts.
 Breast density is not determined by how a breast looks or feels but by how it looks on a mammogram.

-Figure Diagrams of the normal breast.
-Left: The normal breast is composed of milk-producing glands at the ends of ducts leading to the nipple.
+Diagrams of the normal breast.
+Left: The normal breast is composed of milk-producing glands at the ends of ducts that lead to the nipple.
+Fibrous tissue surrounds the glands.
 There is layer of fat just beneath the skin.
-Often a few lymph nodes are seen near the underarm (axilla).
-Right: On a mammogram, fat appears dark gray, and glandular tissue, fibrous tissue, muscle, and lymph nodes appear light gray or white.
+Often a few lymph nodes and the underlying muscle are seen near the underarm (axilla).
+Right: On a mammogram, fat appears dark gray, glands and fibrous tissue (dense tissue), as well as muscle, and lymph nodes appear light gray or white.
 Masses due to cancer also appear white.

 If a patient has lumpy or fibrocystic breasts, are they “dense” breasts?